cyoon84/fss-admin-page/README.md

 - Can record visit record of each students, also able to edit / delete
 - Add a reminder for each students (e.g. not to forget to follow up with students for some important businesses such as visa extension, etc)

+## Working lists - as of September 14 ##

+- Add a new student
+- Search for students
+- Update, Delete students information
+- Add / edit/ delete new visit record for each students
+- Add a reminder and follow up on a reminder

 ## Working lists - as of September 12 ##

 - Add a new student